 Luckily, help is at hand in the shape of 123 Insight.
 For almost 20 years, the company has been guiding manufacturers of all sizes to implement their own 123insight software and have chronicled their experience in a new book.
 Entitled simply 'How to implement a manufacturing system', it reveals the tried and tested formula that has helped hundreds of businesses to streamline their processes.

 Martin Bailey of 123 Insight and author of the book, explains more.
 "The premise behind the book is that it's a template on how to evaluate and implement any manufacturing system, not just 123insight," he says.
 The book is being provided as part of 123 Insight's nationwide series of evaluation workshops, which provide an opportunity for companies to assess their options before embarking on the journey to MRP implementation.
 "Looking at an MRP system is time consuming and requires in-house resource," says Bailey.
-"At 123 Insight, we take all the risk: we offer the training under no obligation and the low monthly subscription has no minimum contract period.
+"At 123 Insight, we take all the risk: we offer the training under no obligation and the fixed monthly subscription has no minimum contract period.
 Our ethos has always been to invite people to our workshop to see if the product is a good fit for their business.
 I wrote the book so that it could be provided free of charge at the workshops so that attendees could leave with a lot more knowledge and a blueprint to implement any system.
 Obviously, we hope it's our system, but the book gives you the perspective to look at your own business and assess what your needs are, the problems you're likely to encounter and any speedbumps you might have to negotiate."

 The book breaks down each step of the implementation journey, from planning to what 123 Insight calls the 'Implementation Day'.
 "At 123 Insight, we work with the key managers of the company who'll be driving the project and divide all the roles between them - right down to things as mundane as specific drop-down option content," says Bailey.
 "This ensures the system is as aligned to the customer's requirements as possible."